Development Setup

 Contributing

-If you want to contribute code, please make sure to format it by running the following formatting commands:
+If you want to contribute code, please make sure to format it by running the following commands (ruff and djlint can be installed via pipx):

 # fix lint violations with Ruff (https://docs.astral.sh/ruff/)